DigiNode-Tools/diginode-tools/README.md

 - ```curl -sSL diginode-setup.digibyte.help | bash -s -- --skiposcheck``` or
 - ```diginode-setup --skiposcheck```

 **Skip Update Package Cache:** The --skipupdatepkgcache flag will skip trying to update the package cache at launch in case you are do not have permission to do this.
-Proceed with caution.
+(Some VPS won't let you update.)
 - ```curl -sSL diginode-setup.digibyte.help | bash -s -- --skipupdatepkgcache``` or
 - ```diginode-setup --skipupdatepkgcache```